 Injuries of any of the knee ligaments or menisci cause a visible and palpable joint effusion.

-A spontaneously reduced knee dislocation should be suspected in patients with a large hemarthrosis, gross instability, or both; detailed vascular evaluation, including ankle-brachial BP index, should be done immediately (see Knee (Tibiofemoral) Dislocations).
+A spontaneously reduced knee dislocation should be suspected in patients with a large hemarthrosis, gross instability, or both; detailed vascular evaluation, including ankle-brachial index (ABI), and CT angiography should be done immediately because popliteal artery injury is possible.
 Next, the knee is fully examined.
-Active knee extension is assessed in all patients with knee pain and effusion to check for disruption of the extensor mechanism (eg, tears of the quadriceps or patellar tendon, fracture of the patella or tibial tubercle—see Knee Extensor Mechanism Injuries).
+Active knee extension is assessed in all patients with knee pain and effusion to check for disruption of the knee extensor mechanism (eg, tears of the quadriceps or patellar tendon, fracture of the patella or tibial tubercle).

 Stress testing to evaluate ligament integrity helps distinguish partial from complete tears.
 However, if patients have significant pain and swelling or muscle spasm, testing is typically delayed until x-rays exclude fractures.
 Also, significant swelling and spasm may make joint stability difficult to evaluate.
-Such patients should be examined after injection of a local anesthetic, after use of systemic analgesia and sedation, or at a follow-up examination 2 to 3 days later (after swelling and spasm have subsided).
+Such patients should be examined 2 to 3 days later (after swelling and spasm have subsided).
+A delayed physical examination of the knee is more sensitive than MRI of the knee (86% vs 76% ) for diagnosis of meniscal and anterior cruciate ligament injuries.

 Bedside stress testing is done to check for specific injuries, although most of these tests are not highly accurate or reliable.
 For bedside stress testing, practitioners move the joint in a direction in which the ligament being tested normally prevents excessive joint movement.